 The local plan, which primarily covers medical emergencies as well as most pre-existing conditions, costs, at the present time, approximately US$1.30 per day for those up to and including 70 years of age and approximately US$3 per day for those over 70.
 However, for people over 70, certain pre-existing conditions will not be covered.
 The local insurance may be purchased at the Pilgrim Reception Centre during registration.
 In situations when lack of financial resources prevents individuals or families from acquiring insurance, assistance can be requested at that time.

-Given circumstances in Israel, you are encouraged to follow any advice issued by your government or other appropriate sources about travel within the country, particularly concerning travel to the Old City of Jerusalem and East Jerusalem.
-In addition, you are asked not to plan to visit Gaza or the West Bank—which includes Bethlehem and Jericho.
+In general, you are encouraged to follow any advice issued by your government or other appropriate sources about travel within Israel.
+Given the current circumstances in the country, Bahá’ís may visit West Jerusalem, but are asked not to enter East Jerusalem.
+The Old City of Jerusalem may be visited but preferably as part of a group.
+In addition, you are asked not to visit Gaza or the West Bank—which includes Bethlehem and Jericho.
 Should it be deemed necessary, further advice will be provided to you upon your arrival in Haifa.

 It is recommended that you contact a travel agent or your nearest Israeli embassy or consulate to determine whether you require a visa.
 If a visa is needed, it is advisable for you to contact the nearest Israeli embassy or consulate three to four months in advance of your scheduled pilgrimage, as the application process may be lengthy.
 In certain cases, it may be necessary to present your invitation letter and passport, in person, at the embassy or consulate during this process.